jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 3) missing UID's.
 These will appear in their respective sections in the output file.

 The sample command line assumes 2018 inventory  is in *2018crf* directory and 2019 inventory in *crf* directory.
 Output file is *GHGComparison.txt*.
-Excel file of the same name (*GHGComparison.xlsx*) will also be generated.
+Excel file of the same name (*GHGComparison.xlsx*) will also be generated:

 	(lukeghg) prompt% checkinventoryvalues.py -p '2018crf/[KPLU]*.csv' -c crf/[KPLU]*.csv -m crf/lukeghg/300_500_mappings_1.1.csv \
 	  -f GHGComparison.txt -t 20